 Your physiotherapist strives to be as efficient as possible, so depending on your response to the treatment, you may require fewer treatment sessions than outlined above.

 How much does treatment cost?

-The total cost of your treatment depends on the number of session needed; Our therapists will educate you on all aspects of your treatment to enable your success when outside of the clinic.
+The total cost of your treatment depends on the number of session needed; Our therapists will have an open discussion with you about recommended number of treatments, and you can decide what you need to reach your goals.
 Our rates are as follows:

 Scoliosis-Specific Myotherapy/Massage Therapy:

 Initial Assessment (75 minutes) $152